jkurtak/journey-through-spring/docs/spring-core/events/README.md

 ## Transactionl Events
 Transactions are discussed in another section but it's important to understand that they play a role with EventListeners.
 You have the abilitiy to advise Spring on when and how to run your listeners with respect to transaction that may be going on.
 To do this you essentially swap out @EventListener with [@TransactionalEventListener](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/event/TransactionalEventListener.html).

-An example of this is would be a MailService listener that should send a welcome E-Mail out only after a user has successfully be commited to the database.
+An example of this is would be a MailService listener that should send a welcome E-Mail out only after a user has successfully been commited to the database.

 * [Understanding @TransactionalEventListener](https://dzone.com/articles/transaction-synchronization-and-spring-application)
 * [Better application events in Spring Framework 4.2](https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2)